 When a cooking zone is in operation, the automatic cut-off on the timer function automatically switches it off once a preset time has lapsed.

-- You can set a time range of between 1 and 120 minutes for the timer functions. - When the bridging function is active, the timer is adopted for both cooking zones.
+You can set a time range of between 1 and 120 minutes for the timer functions.

 Activating cooking zone timers

 - ▶ Open the cooktop function menu. - ▶ Do the following: